Tim O'Brien (musician): Hot Rize

 In 1973, he dropped out of Colby College to pursue music professionally.
 He wrote to his mother at the time, saying, "I'm heading west.
 I know 200 songs now, and I figure if I keep learning more I should be all right."

 He eventually moved to Boulder, Colorado, in the 1970s and became part of the music scene there.
 He played bars around Denver and Boulder with Dan Sadowsky and the Ophelia Swing Band and cut one of his earliest albums, Swing Tunes of the 30's and 40's, with that band in 1977.
 In Colorado, he met guitarist/bassist Charles Sawtelle, banjoist Pete Wernick, and guitarist Mike Scap, with whom he formed Hot Rize in 1978.
 Mike Scap was soon replaced by Nick Forster on bass with Sawtelle moving to guitar.
 Over the next twelve years, the quartet earned recognition as one of America's most innovative and entertaining bluegrass bands.
 Never straying too far from a traditional sound, Hot Rize stood out with fresh harmony singing, Wernick's melodic banjo playing, and O'Brien's easy-going rhythmic drive.

 To broaden their repertoire, the members of Hot Rize would often split their show with a set of classic and offbeat country and western music in the comic guise of Red Knuckles and the Trailblazers.
-The band would walk off stage, change clothes, and reappear as a different band (O'Brien assumed the mantle of "Red Knuckles"), with its own songs, fictional back story and odd costumes.
+The band would walk off stage, change clothes, and reappear as a different band (O'Brien assumed the role of "Red Knuckles"), with its own songs, fictional back story and humorous costumes.
 Hot Rize was the International Bluegrass Music Association's first Entertainer of the Year in 1990, and in 1993, O'Brien took the IBMA's Male Vocalist of the Year honors.

 In 1990, Hot Rize disbanded as a regular touring and recording band.
 However, after the death of guitarist Charles Sawtelle, in 2002 Hot Rize was joined by award winning guitarist Bryan Sutton and the band began to once again play limited engagements.